Shared care for babies and toddlers — what the research says

 An arrangement built for a one-year-old is not meant to last.
 As the child develops a sense of time, language, and the ability to hold a parent in mind across days, longer stays usually become appropriate.

 Build review into the plan from the start.
-Agreeing to revisit the schedule at set points — as the child starts nursery, or around each birthday — makes change feel expected rather than contested.
+Agreeing to revisit the schedule at set points, such as when the child starts nursery or around each birthday, makes change feel expected rather than contested.
 For what each stage typically involves, see care arrangements.

 The aim across the early years stays the same: frequent contact with both parents, predictable rhythms, and an arrangement that adjusts as the child does.